-In employment law, a separation agreement is a written contract between an employer and a worker who is about to be terminated.
-The agreement generally requires the worker to waive all legal claims that he or she may have against the company.
+In California employment law, a separation agreement is a written contract between an employer and a worker who is about to be terminated.
+The agreement generally requires the worker to waive all legal claims that they may have against the company.
 In exchange, the worker receives severance pay.

-Many agreements also restrict what the worker can do after the termination.
+Many separation agreements in California also restrict what the worker can do after the termination.
 There are situations where it is not advisable to sign a severance agreement.

 Is an employee separation agreement a binding contract?

-Yes, a separation agreement is a binding contract.
+Yes, a separation agreement is a binding contract in California.
 It is formed between an employer and an employee who is about to be terminated.
 The employer offers a severance package.
 In order to receive it, though, the employee has to give up certain rights against the employer.

-To be a binding contract, there must be:
+To be a binding separation contract in California, there must be:

 - an offer,